marcinPluciennik/restaurantREST/README.md

 1.Run RestaurantClientApplication
-2.Application start on localhost 8080.
+2.Application starts on localhost 8080.
+3.Remember, only one application can run on the same port!